The mums playing football at school

 The mums playing football at their children's school

-A group of mothers has come together to play football every week at a school.
+A group of mothers come together to play football every week at a school.

 The mums of children at Lightwoods Primary School in Oldbury, West Midlands, are coached by West Bromwich Albion's community initiative, The Albion Foundation.